 Children can attend primary education from the September following their fourth birthday.
 The law requires that children attend school from the prescribed day of or following their fifth birthday (the prescribed days are 31 December, 31 March and 31 August).
 Most children do start school in the September after they turn four.
-However, a child doesn't need to start school until they reach compulsory school age.
+However, a child doesn't need to start school until they reach compulsory school age and a delayed start date will need to be discussed and agreed with the headteacher.